Using life insurance as loan collateral

 - Withdraw your cash value

 Some policies also allow you to withdraw some or all of your cash value, for a fee.
 You might use this option if you need to make a large purchase and are low on funds.
 There are generally penalties for early withdrawal of the cash, also referred to as the surrender fees.
 Your policy’s cash value minus the surrender fees is what your “cash surrender value” will be.
 In some cases, this penalty can be a few hundred dollars, but in other cases, it may be a percentage based on the cash value accumulated.
-This is an option for you if you’re short on cash, but it will reduce your death benefit or wipe it out all together depending on the withdrawal.
+With policy withdrawals, the loan is final and cannot be repaid—whatever you take will reduce your death benefit.
+This is an option for you if you’re short on cash, but may wipe out your death benefit altogether depending on the withdrawal.

 What kind of insurance can be used as collateral?

-Instead, lenders almost always ask for whole or universal life insurance policies as collateral in a life insurance-backed loan.
+Instead, lenders almost always ask for permanent insurance policies as collateral in a life insurance-backed loan.
 These policies don’t have a set term and last as long as you maintain your premium obligations.
-Permanent policies (excluding a term-to-100) build the cash value that lenders let you borrow against.
+Permanent policies (excluding a term-to-100) build the cash value that is needed for the lenders to let you borrow against.

 Collateral assignment of life insurance conditionally appoints your lender (the bank) as the primary beneficiary to the death benefit.
 To the lender, your life insurance is a source of guaranteed funds.